WebOrigami/projector/README.md

 The focus at this early stage is confirming the idea’s viability and working out the proper shape of the tool.
 The current app experience is all but certain to have bugs and rough edges; hopefully it’s good enough to envision what you’d really like the application to do and be motivated to provide feedback.
 If you find a bug, please report it.

 Experience suggests that feedback will direct the app’s evolution in directions that are hard to imagine at this point.
-It’s best to avoid getting too attached to anything yet.
+It’s best to avoid getting too attached to any specific feature designs yet.

-The application should be sufficient to perform basic editing of Origami projects.
-You should be able to:
+The application should let you perform basic editing of typical Origami projects:

 - Install the application on macOS with Apple silicon.
 - Issue Origami commands and see the result instantly appear in the result pane.
 - Edit a text file (.md, .js, .ori, etc.) and see the result automatically reload.
 - If the displayed HTML contains links, browse within the local site.
+- Use Back/Forward buttons to navigate command results.

 ## Out of scope